The Effect of Interacting Dark Energy on Mass-Temperature Relation in Galaxy Clusters: Mass Temperature Relation of Galaxy Clusters

 Eq. (\ref{MTQ}) is the mass-temperature relation in galaxy clusters, regarding interaction between DE and DM.
 It is noticeable that the effect of interacting dark sector is merely appeared in factor $\tilde{Q}$.
 Afshordi \& Cen have extensively discussed this factor in \cite{Afshordi:2001ze}.
 Overall, $\tilde{\beta}_{spec}$ is a function of the ratio of the kinetic energy per unit mass of DM to the thermal energy of gas particles ($\beta_{spec}$), the fraction of baryonic matter in hot gas ($f$) and the ratio of baryonic matter to DM in the sphere.
 According to different simulations and observations, these three parameters vary slightly whereby the final value for $\tilde{\beta}_{spec}$ does not face dramatic changes and is close to 0.9, hence we fix it by this figure in our calculations.
 The second variable, $\nu$, depends on density profile $f(\omega)$ and concentration parameter $c$, which is given by

 where:

 For density profile, we may choose NFW profile as:

 where $\omega=\frac{r}{r_s}$ and $r_s$ is the scale radius given in \cite{Lokas:2000mu}.
 This profile is proposed by Navarro, Frenk and White and has been widely used and studied in literature.
-However, there have been some objections to that and many alternatives have been proposed, including Moore profile (\cite{Moore}), which is expressed by
+However, there have been some objections to that, as some recent observations have revealed a cored density profile in the inner region of the haloes.
+Several density profiles have been proposed to include the cored central region, including Burkert profile \cite{Burkert:1995yz}, which is expressed by

+Clearly, considering each of these profiles may affect M-T relation, as well as the other properties of clusters. \\

 Concentration parameter $c$ is defined as the ratio of virial radius to scale radius, that is $\frac{r_{vir}}{r_s}$.
 The density profile is exclusively described by $c$.
-In case there is not any observational data, the following relation (from \cite{Dehghani:2020cvl}) may be used to find an approximate value for the concentration parameter:
+In case there is not any observational data, the following relation (from \cite{Maccio:2008pcd}) may be used to find the value of the concentration parameter: